woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 #### Various

-- Allow products to be added by SKU in the Hand-Picked Products block. ([4366](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/4366))
+- Allow products to be added by SKU in the Hand-picked Products block. ([4366](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/4366))
 - Add Slot in the Discounts section of the Checkout sidebar to allow third party extensions to render their own components there. ([4310](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/4310))

 = 5.3.2 - 2021-06-28 =